Peak Forest Canal

 The next stage runs through Romiley and Hyde before finishing at Ashton-under-Lyne where it links with the Ashton Canal.

 The canal also links with other long distance trails.
 You can pick up the Goyt Way at New Mills and enjoy another waterside walk along the riverside path.
+At the Buxworth end the canal links with the Peak Forest Tramway Trail which was used to carry limestone to the Peak Forest Canal in the 18th and 19th centuries.

 There's also the Cheshire Ring Canal Walk which visits five other canals and the lovely Tame Valley Way.